Edgar San Luis: Early life and career

 Edgar Sulit San Luis was born on July 12, 1955, in Santa Cruz, Laguna.
 His father was Felicisimo San Luis (1919–1992), a lawyer, and his mother, Virginia Sulit (died 1963), was an educator.
 San Luis has six siblings, namely: Rodolfo, Mila, Linda, Emilita, Manuel and Tobias.

 San Luis' father served as Councilor of Santa Cruz, Laguna, and subsequently the provincial Governor of Laguna, serving from 1959 until his death in 1992.
 Edgar's brother, Rodolfo was Mayor of Santa Cruz, Laguna from 1988 until 1995 and served as Congressman for Laguna's 4th district from 1998 until 2004.

 San Luis' inspiration is his father, he became his guide during his early years, he stand on his own feet, and struggled for his education even though his father was a famous politician.
-This led to him studying Commerce during his college years in the University of Santo Tomas.
+This led to him studying Commerce during his college years in Don Bosco College, Canlubang.

 Before seeking public office, San Luis's primarily known in sales, marketing and advertising.
-He had previously served as President of the RPN-9, one of the biggest TV stations in the Philippines during the 1970s–90s.
+He had previously served as President of the Radio Philippines Network (RPN), one of the biggest TV stations in the Philippines during the 1970s–90s.
 It is now known as the DZKB-TV.